 WRITERS’ AND CONTRIBUTORS’ GUIDELINES

-Craftsmanship Quarterly is a not-for-profit, all-digital publication that welcomes stories from seasoned journalists, as well as new voices and fresh perspectives.
-We publish approximately 8 to 12 new, long-form narrative features a year, along with 20 to 30 smaller pieces in the form of shorter articles, mini-documentaries, podcasts, and photo essays.
+Craftsmanship Magazine is a not-for-profit, all-digital publication that welcomes stories from seasoned journalists, as well as new voices and fresh perspectives.
+We publish only a handful of new, long-form narrative features a year, along with 20 to 30 smaller pieces in the form of shorter articles, mini-documentaries, podcasts, and photo essays.
 We pay all of our contributors for their work.
-Our rates are in line with the market (sometimes slightly higher), and are negotiated per story as a flat fee, based on the length and scope of the work, the amount of reporting required, and the contributor’s level of experience.
+Our rates generally fall in the middle range of the market, and in some cases match the market's top rates.
+Fees are negotiated per story as a flat fee, based on the length and scope of the work, the amount of reporting required, and the contributor's level of experience.

 Because we are a small team that can only develop a modest percentage of the wonderful story ideas we receive every year, we ask that you carefully read the guidelines below, on each story type, before submitting a well thought-out pitch.

-Before you read on, please note that our feature articles generally steer clear of stories about fine art, and the artists behind it.
-While any works of craftsmanship should be, and often are, aesthetically beautiful, they are primarily made as items to be used; this is the world we generally live in and investigate.
-So, unless there is a strong news angle related to craftsmanship, sustainability, or issues of social health, we leave stories about sculptors, painters, and other practitioners of the fine arts to our Field Notes section, or to the art critics.
-We also do not typically cover the DIY movement, as there are so many publications already doing that well.
+Please note that we generally steer clear of stories about fine art, and the artists behind it.
+While art and craftsmanship share many attributes, particularly their mutual attention to aesthetics, we are primarily interested in the additional standard that works of craftsmanship must meet, which is to be functional, and durable.
+So, unless your pitch has a strong news angle related to craftsmanship, sustainability, cultural traditions, or issues of social health, we leave stories about sculptors, painters, and other practitioners of the fine arts to the art critics.
+We also do not typically cover the DIY movement, since a number of publications and websites already serve that purpose.

 OUR AUDIENCE